bigdatagenomics/mango/docs/cloud/emr.rst

   Name='Install Mango', Path="s3://bdg-mango/install-bdg-mango-docker-emr5.sh"

-The bootstrap action will download docker and required scripts, available in /home/hadoop/mango-scripts.
+The bootstrap action will download docker and required scripts, available on your master node in EMR in directory /home/hadoop/mango-scripts.

 Enabling a Web Connection